Thenemex/EnderZooPatched/README.md

 - Refactor code with modern syntax
 ### New features :
 - Added a config entry to turn off Enderminus initial scream
+- Added a config entry to tweak Enderminus maximum aggro range